pwharned/linear_algebra_cpp/README.md

 Much of the code and content here is taken or adapted from the Youtube channel 'Quantative Bytes's video series 'Linear Algebra in C++' or the 'C++ Primer' by Lippman, Lajoie and Moo (LLM) which I have adapted to my own use case.
 I also use the book 'Mathematics for Machine Learning' by Deisenroth, Faisal and Ong (DFO) and Sheldon Axler's 'Linear Algebra Done Right'.
 (SA) I will try to provide explicit references using the shorthand I described above where applicable.

+## Testing and Running Code

+I am using Rstudio as my IDE for the following reasons.

+1. I don't want to pay for an IDE
+2. I don't like VSCode or any of the other free IDES (CodeBlocks etc.)
+3. I already have several IDES installed on my computer for other languages and hate bloat
+4. Rstudio is a great all around IDE and includes support for easily running C/C++ programs - plus I am familiar with it from using R.

+Running C++ code in Rstudio is very easy.
+You create a new C++ file from a template, and it will add some elements to it to allow you to simple source the file as if it were a .R file.
+Then just source the file and it will compile and run the functions for you.
+Boom.

 # Matrices

 "A matrix is an m\*n-tuple of elements which is ordered according to a rectangular schema consisting of m rows and n columns" (Deisenroth, Faisal and Ong)